Summer's signing off

 Customers say

-Customers find the book to be a must-read for programmers, helping them improve the quality of their code.
+Customers find the book excellent for learning how to develop good code and improving software quality.
 Moreover, the book is full of insights and advice, with one customer noting that concepts are explained accurately with plenty of examples.
 Additionally, customers consider the book worth its price.

 57 customers mention ‘Readability’45 positive12 negative